burtherman/StreamBaseKit/README.md

 # StreamBaseKit - UI toolkit for Firebase

 StreamBaseKit is a Swift UI toolkit for [Firebase](https://www.firebase.com).
-It wraps Firebase Queries in streams that are synched with Firebase in real time.
+It wraps Firebase queries as streams that are synched with Firebase in real time.
 Streams can be incrementally fetched, combined, or split into multiple sections.

 ## Installing StreamBaseKit